okkevaneck/prospr/docs/source/quickstart.rst

 Datasets are valuable for a fair comparison between algorithms.
 That is why Prospr's Python package comes with a built-in collection of datasets.
 Loading a dataset can easily be done via the available load functions in the *prospr.datasets* module.
-Please refer to the :doc:`manpages` for all available datasets.
+Please refer to the :doc:`api` for all available datasets.

 .. code-block:: python